uranusjr/pythonup-windows/docs/source/misc.rst

 This lists Python versions installed in your system::

-    snafu list
+    pythonup list

 To list *all* Python versions available, including uninstalled ones, use::

-    snafu list --all
+    pythonup list --all

 Either way, the output would be something like this::